How to migrate a website successfully

 Google Analytics is one of the most popular and free instruments for monitoring website performance.
 If you’ve already used it on your old website, it’s time to set it up for the new one.

-Follow the steps described below to get started with GA:
+Follow the steps described in our GA4 guide to get started with this tool.

 Run an audit and check for errors

 The next step is to check your new website for errors.
-One effective and easy way to do this is with SE Ranking’s Website Audit tool.
+Go to SE Ranking’s Website Audit tool and check your new website.

 Go to the Issues Report tab to better understand your website’s problems.
 You’ll see here that all the issues have severity, description, fix recommendations and list of pages containing these errors.